 But recent market and economic dynamics are adding an extra layer of uncertainty for those nearing or just beginning retirement.
-It's hard to feel confident in the size of your nest egg when inflation is reaching levels not seen in a generation and the market is making large, unpredictable moves.
-Indeed, 71% of Americans say they are very concerned about the impact of inflation on their retirement preparedness, and 31% aren't sure how they'll keep up, according to Fidelity's 2022 State of Retirement Planning study.
+It's hard to feel confident in the size of your nest egg when inflation is elevated and recession risk is creating uncertainty in markets.

 Experiencing so much uncertainty at once may make recent and pre-retirees feel that they have to do something in response.
 But if you have a sound financial plan that you've been following, you may very well still be standing on solid financial ground—despite the shifting economic and market landscape.
 Here's what to consider if you're in or nearing this critical transition.

 Once you're near or in retirement, it can feel as though your portfolio won't have enough time to recover from a market setback.
 However, resist the knee-jerk temptation to sell out of stocks when the market is going through a challenging period.
 "When markets feel volatile, the urge to react can feel compelling," says Naveen Malwal, institutional portfolio manager with Fidelity's Strategic Advisers LLC.

 The problem is, it's nearly impossible to accurately predict short-term market movements.
 And investors who sell into a downturn often miss the market's subsequent recovery, putting a huge dent into their long-term return potential.
 Missing out on only the market's 10 best days over roughly 4 decades has historically reduced wealth by as much as 55%.1